 SEO and Blogging

 I have seen arguments that Blogger blogs get indexed faster by Google than WordPress blogs but I have seen no true evidence of that.
 A self-hosted WordPress blog will also get indexed fairly quickly if set up correctly.
-One thing I have experienced with all my WordPress blogs and even while researching blogging on Google: I have yet to see very many free Blogger blogs show up in the top of a Google search.
+One thing I have experienced with all my WordPress blogs and even while researching blogging on Google: I have yet to see very many free Blogger blogs show up at the top of a Google search.
 Have you?

 Here is a great in-depth blogging comparison chart from MakeAWebsiteHub.com.
 Check the detailed infographic for a better understanding of different Blogging Platforms.